 After listening to Martha, you wouldn’t think that making cheesecake would very easily fall into the category of simple, rustic, or actually fun.
 But then the good people over at Fine Cooking took it upon themselves to do just that.
 Make it simple, and make it fun.

-So you go HERE on their website and create your own personal cheesecake from flavors, add-ins, crust options, toppings, etc. by dragging your choices into a bowl.
+So you go HERE (sadly, Food and Wine no longer support this webpage 😞) on their website and create your own personal cheesecake from flavors, add-ins, crust options, toppings, etc. by dragging your choices into a bowl.
 At the end, they give you your personalized recipe to print out.
 See, cheesecake can be fun!